 The brake voltage is a square wave signal 16 kHz, 32 kHz or 64 kHz (configurable in subitem 2004:11).
-A PWM method is used for applying the appropriate voltage to the break output.
+A PWM method is used for applying the appropriate voltage to the brake output.

-The break output voltage does not have a negative component.
+The brake output voltage does not have a negative component.
 It is connected to an inductor which results in a constant current.

 V in (Input DC voltage) = 48 V DC

 Brake resistance = 50 Ω

 Applying more voltage to the brake than required will increase the brake temperature and damage the brake.